-Thank you for your interest in signing up to be a reviewer for the 76th Annual Meeting of the Academy of Management.
+Thank you for your interest in signing up to be a reviewer for the 77th Annual Meeting of the Academy of Management.
 The reviewer sign-up system is now open.
 We recommend going through the Reviewer Guidelines and Reviewer Resources.
-The Academy and its Divisions, Interest Groups and Committees thank you in advance for the service you are willing to offer as a reviewer and we hope to see you in Anaheim, California, USA in August 2016.
+The Academy and its Divisions, Interest Groups and Committees thank you in advance for the service you are willing to offer as a reviewer and we hope to see you in Atlanta, Georgia, USA in August 2017.

 Setting the Tone of the Review